paulgribble/plaintext_workshop/markdown/ms.md

 fMRI scan session were not used in any of the analyses presented here since the main objective of the current study was predicting motor learning by observing based on pre-learning (day 1) neuroimaging data.
-See McGregor and Gribble (2015) for details of FC changes following motor learning by observing.
+See @McGregor:2015aa for details of FC changes following motor learning by observing.

 We assessed motor learning behaviorally by having subjects perform reaches in the opposite FF to what was learned.
 The better subjects